-The several departments or areas of instruction are arranged alphabetically, and the college in which each is located is indicated.
+The departments and areas of instruction are arranged alphabetically, and the college in which each is located is indicated.

 Courses numbered from 1 to 99 are elementary and intermediate courses.
 Those numbered from 100 to 199 are advanced undergraduate courses.
-Those numbered from 200 to 299 are advanced courses for undergraduates which also may be taken for graduate credit by duly qualified graduate students.
+Those numbered from 200 to 299 are advanced courses for undergraduates which also may be taken for graduate credit by qualified graduate students.
 Courses numbered above 300 are limited to graduate students.